Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 1. Boil vegetables and eggs, cool and peel

-2. Cut all the ingredients into equal small cubes and put in one capacious container.
+2. Cut all ingredients into equal small cubes and place in one large container.

-3. Add green peas without broth, mayonnaise and mix everything gently.
-It remains to arrange in mini salad bowls or bowls, decorate on top with a sprig of fresh herbs and be sure to let it brew in a cool place so that all its ingredients are saturated with a bouquet of joint aroma.
+3. Add green peas without broth, mayonnaise and mix everything carefully.
+All that remains is to place it in mini salad bowls or bowls, decorate the top with a sprig of fresh herbs and be sure to let it brew in a cool place so that all its ingredients are saturated with a bouquet of joint aroma.

-As you can see, the Olivier salad in this case is without onions, although you can afford your salad and onions.
+As you can see, the Olivier salad in this case does not have onions, although your salad and you can afford onion.
 If you are afraid of its harsh taste, scald the chopped onion with boiling water.

-Lucien Olivier (fr.
-Lucien Olivier) - 1838 - 1883 - a chef of French or Belgian origin, who kept the Hermitage restaurant in Moscow in the early 1860s - the author of the legendary Olivier salad, who took with him the exact secret of its preparation.
+Lucien Olivier (French Lucien Olivier) - 1838 - 1883 - a cook of French or Belgian origin who ran the Hermitage restaurant in Moscow in the early 1860s - the author of the legendary Olivier salad, who took with him the exact secret of its preparation.

 Publications in the Traditions section